Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Deanna's Question: Does a non-custodial parent have a right to take his/her child to the doctor when sick or to the dentist during his/her parenting time without first getting permission from the custodial parent if no treatment has occurred?
 What rights does a non-custodial parent have to meet the non-emergency but acute care needs of their child while in their care?
 I am the non-custodial parent with 48% of the parenting time.
 Recently, my 7 year old son was complaining of a toothache.
 I brought him in to have his tooth checked and discover he has 4 teeth with cavities!
 I sent my ex a copy of the referral a few hours later, and he hit the roof and threatened to take me to court because I didn't have his permission.
 He has since refused to inform me if or when or where he is taking our son for treatment.
 (Nothing in court order except we are to "keep the other advised of medical and dental appointments").

 Brette's Answer: Does your ex have sole legal custody?
 If so, this means he has sole legal decision-making authority.
 If your order says you are to keep each other advised of appointments though, then I am guessing you have joint legal custody.
 If so, you have equal legal authority.
 You're supposed to make decisions together, however I think any court would agree that when a child is in need of medical attention the parent is right in seeking it even if the other does not agree.
 I think you and your ex would benefit from co-parenting classes.
-Things would be so much less stressful if you could find a way to work together.
+Things would be so much less stressful if you could devise a plan for working together on major decisions

 What rights do I have if my son needs emergency medical care?